After Arrival

 Foreign Nationals who Do Not Require Visas

 Foreign nationals of Australia, Great Britain, Israel, Japan, Canada, New Zealand, South Korea, or the United States of America can request the required Aufenthaltstitel (residence permit) after arrival in Germany.
-To do so, they have to register at the Resident Registration Office within one week after arrival and then go to the Immigration Office to get their residence permit.
+To do so, they have to register at the Resident Registration Office within one week after arrival and then register online with the Immigration Office to apply for their residence permit.
 However, this only applies if you do not plan to start work immediately!
 If this is the case, you will need to apply for a visa PRIOR to entering Germany!

-The Immigration Office will require the following documents (for yourself and accompanying family members, if applicable):
+During the online registration with the Immigration Office you will need the following documents (for yourself and accompanying family members, if applicable):

 • valid passport